Types of skin cancers | Risks | Recovery | Aim of skin cancer and melanoma management

 Elevation

-The aim of melanoma treatment is early detection and wide local excision surgery of 10mm to 20 mm margin with appropriate reconstruction.
-In situ melanoma is resected with a 5 mm margin.
+The aim of malignant melanoma treatment is early detection and wide local excision surgery by 10mm to 20mm margins in conjunction with appropriate reconstruction.
+In situ melanoma is resected with a 5mm margin.

 Incomplete resection margins which can impact cancer spread to local structures or distant organs is a significant risk to patients.
-The specialist plastic surgeons at NorthEast Plastic surgery focus on achieve clear excisional margins whilst confident in their skills to reconstruct the defect, once defined.
+The specialist plastic surgeons at NorthEast Plastic surgery focus on achieving clear excisional margins, whilst confident in their skills to reconstruct the associated defect once defined.

-The surgery risks will be discussed at your consultation with the specialist plastic surgeon skin cancer and melanoma which include scarring.
-Wound healing risks which will be discussed include infection, bleeding, seroma formation, wound breakdown, graft or flap necrosis.
+The risks of surgery will be discussed at your consultation with the specialist plastic surgeon.
+They include wound healing problems such as infection, bleeding, seroma formation, wound breakdown, graft or flap necrosis and scarring.
 Scarring is an individual phenomenon and may be wide, thick or discoloured.
-Skin cancer or melanoma surgery can result in deformity resulting from removal of tissue to treat the cancer.
+Skin cancer or melanoma surgery can also result in deformity resulting from removal of the cancerous tissue.

-The surgeons manage these risks by optimising patients before surgery and strategies include smoking cessation, blood thinning medication management in consultation with the general practitioner or physician in addition to optimisation of diabetes mellitus or other medical conditions.
+The surgeons manage these risks including by optimising patients before surgery.
+Strategies include cessation of smoking, management of blood thinning medication in consultation with your general practitioner or physician in addition to optimisation of diabetes mellitus or other medical conditions.

 Medical practitioners such as general practitioners, dermatologists, surgeons and plastic surgeons may undertake skin cancer and melanoma treatment.